Frequently Asked Questions

 All G Adventure vehicles are regularly serviced and follow a strict maintenance schedule.
 However given the long travel days and rough conditions of many of the roads in Africa, vehicles can and do breakdown on occasion.
 If such situations occur all drivers are trained mechanics and any vehicle issues are rectified as quickly as possible so as to not disrupt your trip.
 Your patience is requested if the vehicle you are traveling in happens to encounter a mechanical fault.

-This is not a physically demanding journey; however, travelling can be difficult, with long drives and poor road conditions at times.
+This is not a physically demanding journey; however, traveling can be difficult, with long drives and poor road conditions at times.
 Please take note of the travel times and distances in the above itinerary, and consider that this is often on poor quality, bumpy roads.
-Despite this, most clients feel that the diversity of the African landscape, culture and wildlife are all well worth the experience.
+Despite this, most clients feel that the diversity of the African landscape, culture, and wildlife are all well worth the experience.

 We use a local airline to fly between Arusha and Zanzibar.
-On Zanzibar, we travel using minibuses.
+On Zanzibar, we travel using minibusses.

 The group will spend seven nights in simple hotels, typically with en suite bathroom facilities.

 The group will spend four nights camping.
 Camping in Tanzania is truly an adventure.
 You will be able to get off the beaten track to get a first-hand experience of the beautiful wilderness and nature.
-While camping, we stay at designated campsites inside of and nearby the national reserves and parks.
-These campsites are generally very basic, and are not comparable to western standards.
-We pitch tents at the public campsites, and may be sharing the space and facilities with other groups, especially during the high seasons.
-(The amount of people sharing these campsites may influence the cleanliness and environment of these public camp sites.)
+While camping, we stay at designated campsites inside and nearby the national reserves and parks.
+These campsites are generally very basic and are not comparable to western standards.
+We pitch tents at the public campsites and may be sharing the space and facilities with other groups, especially during the high seasons.
+(The number of people sharing these campsites may influence the cleanliness and environment of these public campsites.)

 All camping equipment (with the exception of your sleeping bag) is supplied, including camp mattresses, which are warm and comfortable.
 We supply dome tents and assembly/disassembly takes only 5 minutes.
 They are good quality, durable, industry-standard 2-person safari canvas tents.
 Please note that most adults will not be able to fully stand up inside the tents, though most travelers find these more than adequate, as they have a base area of approximately 4 square meters.
 These tents are regularly treated with a waterproofing agent, but under certain rainy conditions, the tent fabric may become saturated to the point where seepage or leakage may occur.
 All tents have built-in mesh insect netting on the windows and doors.